The function of spreadsheets is to make businesses’ processes run smoothly with little effort from the user.

 Like all its applications and products, Google offers an impeccable design.
 Google Sheets is no exception, providing an easy interface that doesn’t sacrifice features.

 Google Sheets is simpler to use for beginners, keeping the most frequently used options and functions close at hand.
 Excel reveals many possible selections; such information can actually be confusing to a new user – particularly if they’re using only the basic functionality of the spreadsheets.

 You can see much more of your information when you’re using Sheets, too.
 On default settings, the first 21 rows are fully visible when using the Google version of the software.
 There are only 18 rows, however, on the Excel interface.
 Being able to see more of your work is crucial when dealing with large amounts of information.

-The Benefits of Born-in-the-Cloud Technology
+Excel vs Google Sheets: The Benefits of Born-in-the-Cloud Technology

 There are collaboration options for the online version of Excel, but they’re standard in Google Sheets.
 With Google, you can add collaborators, track live changes, reply to or add comments, and chat within the spreadsheet in real-time, which is not an option in Excel.

-You can also share and control your files with a greater degree of flexibly with Google Apps for Work.
+You can also share and control your files with a greater degree of flexibility with Google Apps for Work.
 Excel Online allows you to email copies as attachments, share links in email or chats, and publish on the web.
 You can also share directly in Sheets, insert the complete file in an email, and publish it online using Google Sites.